Powermonger: Reception

 The game got 5 out of 5 stars in Dragon.
 Computer Gaming World in 1991 praised Powermonger as "simply superb ... a joy to play".
-Reviewing the Amiga version, CGW favorably cited its graphics and realism, but criticized its unusually strict copy protection and the need to load a saved game twice to return to the previous state.
+Reviewing the Amiga version, CGW favorably cited its graphics and realism, but criticised its unusually strict copy protection and the need to load a saved game twice to return to the previous state.
 In a 1993 survey of strategy games set pre 20th-century, the magazine gave the game three stars out of five.

-Reviewing the Sega CD version, GamePro criticized the graphics, particularly its pixelated maps that can make it difficult to see in-game, but they gave the game an overall recommendation based on its slow-paced strategy gameplay.
+Reviewing the Sega CD version, GamePro criticised the graphics, particularly its pixelated maps that can make it difficult to see in-game, but they gave the game an overall recommendation based on its slow-paced strategy gameplay.
 Electronic Gaming Monthly gave Powermonger an overall score of 6.6 out of 10 from five reviewers, who praised the high detail of the simulation.

 Powermonger won Computer Gaming Worlds 1991 Strategy Game of the Year award, and was ranked the 32nd best game of all time by Amiga Power.